BedirT/NarratorX/README.md

   - Add a stopping option.
   - Add step-wise processing - OCR, LLM, TTS.

-Help is always welcome!
+I welcome all contributions!
 If you have ideas, suggestions, or want to contribute, feel free to reach out.

 ---